 Identify 2-5 species for each inland freshwater aquatic system system listed in the Integrated Science Agenda (6-15 total).
 Species will be selected based on a set of criteria identified by the core team that includes how well the species represents the habitat system, data availability and other factors.

 Adapt existing or develop new models for selected species that link objectives and performance measures (response variables) to current & potential future habitat conditions.

+Identify current conservation strategies intended to meet desired endpoints for focal wildlife species in the GCPO.

-Facilitate the identification of potential conservation strategy alternatives intended to meet desired endpoints for focal wildlife species in the Gulf Coastal Plains & Ozarks region under land use change.
+Facilitate the identification of additional new conservation strategy alternatives intended to meet desired endpoints for focal wildlife species in the Gulf Coastal Plains & Ozarks region under land use change.
 Scenarios will likely be habitat based, but could include other approaches (e.g. policy).

-Identify tradeoffs among strategy alternatives in terms of likelihood of success (or risk reduction).
+Identify tradeoffs among strategy alternatives in terms of likelihood of success (or risk reduction) and stakeholder values.

 TIMELINE:

 We will begin work January, 2017, and proceed for at least 2 years depending on available funding.

-(Specific milestones?)
+Year 1 milestones:

+Stakeholder anlaysis

+Initial stakeholder workshop (2 days) to frame problem, spatial extent and grain, fundamental and means objectives, and alternative conservation strategies

+Progress towards objectives 1-4 above

+Development of prototype decision support framework

+1-2 additional Stakeholder meetings to refine framework and objectives

+Documentation of process and objectives for future publication

+Year 2 milestones:

+Continued documentation of process and objective

+Continued progress towards objectives 1-4 above

+Analyses to meet objective 5, evaluation of strategy alternatives

+Final documentation report and drafts of scientific publications

 POTENTIAL PRODUCTS:

-A scientific publication detailing the pros and cons of various modeling approaches being used in the GCPO region to link species to habitat conditions, and a set of recommended modeling approaches.
+A scientific publication detailing the pros and cons of various modeling approaches being used in the GCPO region to link species to habitat conditions, and a set of recommended modeling approaches or discussion about using multiple models to incorporate system uncertainty, if apporpriate.

 A report describing: